Randomness as Reference: Benchmark Metric for Optimization in Engineering: Conclusion

 \section{Conclusion}

 In this paper we propose a methodology for optimization evaluation which relies on random sampling as a references for the performance metric.
-The developed metric is utilized with IndagoBench25, a benchmark suite of 231 continuous bounded unconstrained optimization problems, most of which are engineering problems.
+The developed metric is utilized with IndagoBench25, a benchmark suite of 235 continuous bounded unconstrained optimization problems, most of which are engineering problems.
 The proposed methodology was applied for benchmarking 20 optimization methods in a comprehensive, statistically sound manner.
 Each method was tested on each test function at least a 100 and up to a 1000 times, following the statistical convergence requirements.

 The utilized $\mathbb{G}$-metric has shown to be robust and very informative, while providing a fair evaluation on real-world method performance.
-Thus it has revealed that even some of the well-regarded optimization methods can experience a total efficiency collapse on particular problems.
+Thus it has revealed that even some of the well-regarded optimization methods can experience a total performance collapse (i.e. exhibit worse performance than random search) on particular problems.
 Furthermore, the conducted analysis has confirmed what is well known: that every method has its area of competence (no matter how narrow a niche it may be), and no method is universally better than all other methods across all possible problems \cite{wolpert2002no}.
 However, the analysis has also clearly demonstrated that some optimization methods fail to confidently prove their worth, while some other methods positively supersede them.

 Besides IndagoBench25 and the $\mathbb{G}$-metric, a post hoc technique for assessing the multimodality of an optimization function is proposed.
 This technique is effectively employing a local gradient-based method (LBFGSB) as an exploratory tool for measuring optimization problem globality.